opea-project/GenAIExamples/VisualQnA/docker_compose/intel/cpu/xeon/README.md

 ### Validate Microservices

 Follow the instructions to validate MicroServices.

-Note that it may take a few minutes for the microservice to be ready.
+> Note: If you see an "Internal Server Error" from the `curl` command, wait a few minutes for the microserver to be ready and then try again.

 1. LLM Microservice

    ```bash